 - 1/4 cup chopped bananas or other fresh fruit

 - Combine almond milk and vinegar in a small mixing bowl and let set for a few minutes to curdle/activate.
 Then add olive oil, agave nectar or maple syrup and whisk.
 Set aside.

 - Add dry ingredients to a large mixing bowl and whisk until well combined.

 - Add wet ingredients to dry and mix until well incorporated.
 Test batter for sweetness and flavor.
 Add more sweetener or some vanilla extract if desired.
 I added a touch more agave.

 - Let set for 5-10 minutes while your waffle iron preheats.
 (I set mine to 4 out of 5 for a crispier waffle, but adjust yours according to preference.)

 - Once waffle iron is ready, generously coat with non-stick spray and pour on about 1/2 cup of batter.
 Cook according to manufacturer instructions and then remove and place on a baking rack in a 200 degree oven to keep warm.
 Do not stack and instead keep them in a single layer to ensure crispiness remains.

 - Serve immediately with desired toppings, such as fresh cherry-berry compote and more maple syrup.
 Store leftovers in a freezer safe bag and reheat in the toaster for best results (see notes for more instructions).
-Will keep in the freezer for up to a couple months, although they're freshest within the first couple weeks.
+Will keep in the freezer for up to a couple of months, although they're freshest within the first couple of weeks.